panxiao81/naist-2025-internship/README.md

 # naist-2025-internship

-This is the repository for intership in Naist at April 2025.
+This is the repository for intership in NAIST at April 2025.